shivanshdave/2020-432/classes/class11/README.md

 4. We've [updated the Project 1 Instructions](https://github.com/THOMASELOVE/2020-432/tree/master/projects/project1) now to show you everything you'll need to do for the Portfolio in detail (once your proposal is approved) and to clarify some important issues and changes in the plan.
 Please take a look.

-5. I got a great email the other day from Carli Lehr, a physician on staff at the Cleveland Clinic, who took 432 and 500 in recent cycles...
+5. I got an email from Carli Lehr, a physician on staff at the Cleveland Clinic, who took 432 and 500 in recent cycles...

 > I wanted to share an article I wrote that was recently accepted using propensity score methodology.
 This study was a direct result of the project from your PQHS 500 course.
 This project helped me obtain a grant from the Cleveland Clinic, was featured on Sirius Doctor Radio, and has been used by the Cleveland Clinic Media department to educate our transplant patients (neat study video on this site).